top of page

 Patronage represents a symbolic form of adhesion and an expression of appreciation by the Municipality for initiatives deemed worthy.

-The activities carried out by CISCA and, initially, by the ringing station, are of relevance for the Ponza area: in addition to having a direct impact on the community and on local commercial activities, the activities of scientific interest carried out highlight even more the peculiarity island environment.
+The activities carried out by CISCA and, initially, by the ringing station, are of relevance for the Ponza area.
+In addition to having a direct impact on the community and local commercial activities, the activities of scientific interest carried out highlight even more the peculiarity island environment.

 Such recognition is a source of pride for us and we sincerely thank the Municipality of Ponza